 The secret of the perfectly-compacted and even bales which are consistently compressed using Fendt round balers lies in the tail gate.
 It has been designed to be particularly robust, because it has to be able to withstand exceptionally high loads.
 The patented flexible suspension offers outstanding benefits.

 Tail gate in motion

 The tail gate on the Fendt round baler ensures perfect compaction throughout the baling process.
-At the start of the bail, the tail gate is the top position in order to forma clean core.
+At the start of the bale, the tail gate is the top position to form a clean core.
 As the diameter grows, the tail gate moves mechanically downwards.
 The tail gate slides to move the bales towards the rear.
 This reduces the pressure on the feed section.
-The output is therefore maintained at its optimum level, whilst the bales retain their perfect shape.
+This maintains the highest output rates with perfectly formed bales.
 The even pressure distribution also reduces wear on the components.